jrosen48/mvs-online-science-classes/Notes.md

     Josh:
     Emily:

+    a.
+Analyses Updates
+        -   perscon was not in the data, I did not include it
+        -   Updated RF and put all discussion predictors in it
+        -   Does line 257 of LAK Manuscript .Rmd work for you?
+        -   Unpacking findings: making sure we have same interpretation.

     1. CCS Concepts:
         -   Applied computing ~ Education ~ Learning management systems
         -   Applied computing ~ Education ~ E-learning